mukta95/bank-loan-ml5006/README.md

 Handle missing values.
 Check for outliers.
 Explore the distribution of each feature.
-Analyze the distribution of fraudulent transactions.
 2. Feature Engineering:
 Create new features if necessary.
 Encode categorical variables.
 3. Data Visualization:
-Create visualizations to better understand the relationships between different features and the target variable (isFraud).
+Create visualizations to better understand the relationships between different features and the target variable Personal Loan.
 4. Model Building:
 Split the data into training and testing sets.
-Choose a suitable machine learning model for fraud detection (e.g., logistic regression, random forest, etc.).
+Choose a suitable machine learning model for loan approval prediction (e.g., logistic regression, random forest, etc.).
 Train the model on the training set.
 5. Model Evaluation:
 Evaluate the model's performance on the testing set using appropriate metrics (precision, recall, F1 score, etc.).
 6. Conclusion:
 Summarize the findings from your analysis.
-Discuss the effectiveness of the model in detecting fraudulent transactions.
+Discuss the effectiveness of the model in predicting personal loan approval.